jodev18/WristTrack/rootfw-5.x/README.md

 **Maven**

-Reflect Tools is available in Maven respository at [Bintray](https://bintray.com/dk-zero-cool/maven/rootfw/view) and can be accessed via jCenter.
+Reflect Tools is available in Maven repository at [Bintray](https://bintray.com/dk-zero-cool/maven/rootfw/view) and can be accessed via jCenter.

 ```
 dependencies {